 The fact is, all this hardware works much better in flat seas, when “up is directly overhead and perpendicular to the boat’s horizontal and longitudinal axis.

 Absent flat seas, today’s more sophisticated radar, navigation systems, compasses and satellite antenna systems will accept stabilization inputs from a ship’s gyro, traditionally a relatively massive spinning metal device housed belowdecks in a metal enclosure that resembles a hogshead.
 The largest yachts can provide the space and weight these spinning metal gyros demand, but until just a few years ago, smaller yachts had to do without.

-Enter fiber-optic gyros.
-They're tiny.
-They're light.
+Enter the fiber optic gyro.
+They’re tiny.
+They’re light.
 They allow more precise stabilization inputs to come from a much smaller device.
 Even when three FOGs and a couple of accelerometers are put together to create an inertial platform, the resulting package is about the size of a cigar box.

-A first use in the recreational marine industry was KVH's GyroTrac, a FOG-stabilized magnetic compass system ("Head's Up About Your Heading, June 2001).
-It's internal mechanism is the same as the one KVH is applying to the new antenna.
+A first use in the recreational marine industry was KVH’s GyroTrac, a fiber optic gyro stabilized magnetic compass system (“Head’s Up About Your Heading, June 2001).
+It’s internal mechanism is the same as the one KVH is applying to the new antenna.

 When removed from its housing, a FOG looks like a reel full of monofilament fishing line mounted on a printed circuit board.
 FOGs work by spinning light rather than iron.
 To understand how they operate, a basic tutorial on mechanical gyros is necessary.

 Think of a spinning top.
 It remains upright and perpendicular to the Earth’s surface.
 As it slows, it wobbles and eventually topples over.
 If you put the top on a book and, while the top is spinning, pick up and tip the book, the top will remain perpendicular to the Earth, but its angle to the book will change.